 - Different seasons in different contexts

-After all, learning the names of the seasons is a basic part of learning a new language as featured in our beginner’s guide to learn French vocabulary.
+After all, learning the names of the seasons is a basic part of learning a new language, as featured in our beginner’s guide to learning French vocabulary.
 Now let us discover all the names of the seasons in French.

 What are the seasons of the year in French?